-This keeps the stomach coated.
+A half teaspoon every other hour will keep the stomach coated.
 When your puppy has parvovirus, it causes extreme inflammation to the lining of the intestines, which can bleed and hemorrhage.
 This can cause death.

 This bleeding is what gives your puppy the hallmark "parvo odor" of a rotten blood smell.
 Keeping the puppy's intestines coated will help soothe the irritation and bleeding.

 You should do this constantly to keep the puppy from getting dehydrated.
 Dehydration is what kills the dog.
 You must get fluids and electrolytes into their system.
 You will have to squirt it in with a syringe, dump it in with a teaspoon, or try some other method.

 When pups have parvo, they will not eat nor drink by themselves.
 Whatever you do, just get liquids into them.